Two-dimensional binary transition metal nitride $M$N$_4$ ($M$ = V, Cr, Mn, Fe, Co) with a graphene-like structure and strong magnetic properties: Introduction

-The planar $M$N$_4$ ($M$ =metal) moiety embedded in graphene sheet acting as single atom catalyst has been identified experimentally \cite{Fei2018,He2019,Zhao2019}, in which more than twenty different metals, including noble metals and non-noble metals, are employed to synthesize the $M$N$_4$-graphene structure.
-Very recently, the room-temperature ferromagnetism in CoN$_4$-graphene systems has been observed \cite{Hu2021}.
-In theoretical studies, the planar cobalt carbonitrides CoN$_4$C$_{10}$, Co$_2$N$_8$C$_6$, Co$_2$N$_6$C$_6$, and CoN$_4$C$_2$ are predicted and their stability is confirmed by the first-principles calculations \cite{Liu2021,Liu2021a}.
-In addition, single-atom-thick nitrides CrN and MnN$_2$ are also reported \cite{Zhang2015,Zhao2020}, which structural unit can be regarded as the planar $M$N$_4$ moiety but N atom is shared by two neighboring units.
-After the careful analysis of the structures of CoN$_4$C$_{10}$, Co$_2$N$_8$C$_6$, Co$_2$N$_6$C$_6$, CoN$_4$C$_2$, CrN, and MnN$_2$, we are surprised to find that $M$N$_4$ unit plays a vital role for the planar geometry.
+In experiments, the planar $M$N$_4$ ($M$ = metal) moiety embedded in the graphene sheet acting as single atom catalyst has been identified \cite{Fei2018,He2019,Zhao2019}, and more than twenty different metals, including noble metals and non-noble metals, are employed to synthesize the $M$N$_4$-graphene structure.
+Recently, the room-temperature ferromagnetism in CoN$_4$-graphene systems has been observed \cite{Hu2021}.
+More importantly, triclinic beryllium tetranitride BeN$_4$ was synthesized under the pressure of 85 GPa \cite{Bykov2021}, and it transforms to layered van der Waals bonded BeN$_4$ with small exfoliation energy.
+The planar BeN$_4$ layer with the single-atomic thickness is a new class of 2D materials.
+In theoretical studies, the planar cobalt carbonitrides CoN$_4$C$_{10}$, Co$_2$N$_8$C$_6$, Mn$_2$N$_6$C$_6$, CoN$_4$C$_2$, and CrN$_4$C$_2$ are predicted by the first-principles calculations \cite{Liu2021,Feng2022,Liu2021a,Liu2021b} and the topological electronic properties, such as topological quantum spin and valley Hall insulators, are investigated \cite{Wang2021,Dong2022}.
+In addition, single-atom-thick nitrides CrN, MnN$_2$, and MgN$_4$ are also reported \cite{Zhang2015,Zhao2020,Mortazavi2021}, which structural unit can be regarded as the planar $M$N$_4$ moiety with N atom being or not being shared by the neighboring units.
+After the careful analysis of the above structures, we are surprised to find that $M$N$_4$ unit plays a vital role in keeping the planar geometry.
 The finding gives us an inspiration that the $M$N$_4$ moiety may be used to build some free-standing monolayers of transition metal nitrides.